Course Code: GES752

 Study control systems, electrical and electronic control systems, building automation systems and controllers, operator interfaces, and building automation system inputs and outputs.

-Explore building automation system installation, computer networks, web-based control, direct digital control strategies, supervisory control strategies, and building automation retrofit of existing systems.
+Explore building automation system installation, computer networks, web-based control, direct digital control strategies, supervisory control strategies, and retrofitting existing systems.

 Explore building system management, energy audits, utility structures, and building automation systems.